Build self-esteem in your teenager: Have you ever tried convincing your teen to participate in a certain competition or events?

 - Can have body image issues.

-- Constantly blames others for any mistakes and does not acknowledge their own mistakes as a defence mechanism.
+- Constantly blames others for any mistakes and not own their mistakes.

-- Talks of being unloved or uncared for.
+- Talk of being unloved or uncared for.

 - Is more prone to early sexual activities in a quest to feel loved.

 - Can get entangled in substance abuse (drugs, alcohol etc.).